jxnl/blog/docs/writing/posts/consulting-stack.md

 # Best Tools for Indie Consultants

-This blog post came from a conversation with a buddy of mine who is setting up their consulting business.
-This is effectively a transcript of that conversation:

-As a consultant, having the right tools can make or break your business.
+As an [indie consultant](./consulting-indie.md), having the right tools can make or break your business.
 Over the years, I've refined my "consulting stack" - a collection of software and services that keep my operations smooth and professional.
+This post is an extension of my thoughts on [AI consulting](./consulting-marketing.md) and [freelancing in the AI gold rush](./consulting-predictions.md).

-In this post, I'll share the key components of my stack and why they matter.
-At the end I'll include a todo list for setting up your business foundation, and a todo list for setting up your consulting stack.
+In this guide, I'll share the key components of my stack and why they matter.
+Whether you're just starting out or looking to optimize your existing practice, these tools can help streamline your operations and enhance your professional image.
+I'll cover everything from setting up your business foundation to essential software for day-to-day operations.

+By the end, you'll have a comprehensive todo list for setting up your business foundation and implementing your own consulting stack.
+This advice stems from my personal experience and [lessons learned from AI consulting](./consulting-stack.md), aimed at helping you avoid common pitfalls and accelerate your success in the consulting world.

 <!-- more -->